 History of Aldan Union Church

 Aldan Union Church came from small beginnings.
 In 1914 a group of women formed a Sunday School for children in the neighborhood.
-They met in the basement of Neighbor’s Hall at the corner of Clifton and Woodlawn Avenues.
-A few months later evening services were introduced.
+They began meeting in the basement of Neighbor’s Hall, at the corner of Clifton and Woodlawn Avenues, and a few months later evening services were introduced.

 The church met in a small chapel on Woodlawn Avenue, but by 1922 the numbers had increased and a larger meeting place was needed.
 The present chapel on Providence Road was built and dedicated on Easter Sunday 1923.
 Soon the growing congregation necessitated a still larger building and in 1938 the first unit of the current Bible School building was completed.
 In 1950 the size was doubled and a second and third floor added.
 In 1963 the present Sanctuary and Fellowship Hall were dedicated.
 In 2007 a new building was constructed between the Bible School building and the Sanctuary, taking over the footprint of a parking lot that had been there previously.
-The new building houses a gymnasium, multiple children’s classrooms, a music room, and conveniently located nurseries.
-New ministries involving a pre-school and after school program as well as English as a Second Language make good use of the new facilities.
-At the same time the Bible School building was renovated to create additional rooms and a new office complex.
+This most recent addition houses a gymnasium, multiple children’s classrooms, a music room, and conveniently located nurseries.
+Newer ministries involving an after school program as well as English as a Second Language make good use of the new facilities.
+At the same time the Bible School building was renovated to create additional rooms and a

 A new parking lot had been built across the street in 2001 as part of what is now known as Providence Park to more than make up for the lost parking.
 Providence Park creates an ideal place for seasonal outdoor activities, including an annual community picnic.

-Two pastors have filled the pulpit since Dr. Dean’s retirement.
+Three pastors have filled the pulpit since Dr. Dean’s retirement.
 Rev. Robert L. Briggs served from 1969 through 1980.
-The current pastor, Rev. Paul W. Thompson was installed in 1983.
+Rev. Paul W. Thompson served from 1983 until he retired in August 2017.
+The current pastor, Rev. Joseph Jacobson, was installed in 2017.

-Rev. Rich Landosky, our Pastor of Student Ministries, has ministered to our young people since 1994.
+Rev. Mike Motta joined the staff to minister to our young people as Youth Pastor in 2017.
 Rev. Kevin Brock joined the pastoral staff early in 2007 overseeing our educational needs as Pastor of Christian Education.
-Dr. Paul Isensee began his ministry as Pastor of Worship in January, 2015.
+Rev. Ed Lochmoeller began serving as Pastor of Visitation in July 2009.
+Dr. Paul Isensee began his ministry as Pastor of Worship in January 2015.

-In 2003 The Bible Training Center of Delaware County began as a ministry offered to Aldan Union attendees and the entire community.
-Training in five core courses is offered to students on a one night a week basis.
+In 2003 the Bible Training Center of Delaware County began as a ministry offered to Aldan Union attendees and the entire community.
+Training in five core courses is offered to students during evening classes once a week.
 The course takes two and a half years to complete.
 The first class of students graduated in 2005.
-As of 2015 there have been over 100 graduates.
+As of 2017 there have been over 160 graduates.